 Today’s blog is dedicated to taking clothes out of your washer or your dryer, in a way that is safe for your spine.
-So, this was asked to me by a client recently, and I thought it would be a worthwhile blog to share with listeners.
+This was asked to me by a client recently, and I thought it would be a worthwhile blog to share with listeners.

 She has the challenge that a lot of my clients have, that she is concerned about the health of her spine, but she also has arthritic changes in her knees.
-And so, loading up, especially a wet load, and then going into a squat and trying to lift it is really hard if you have arthritis in your knees.
+Loading up, especially a wet load, and then going into a squat and trying to lift it is really hard if you have arthritis in your knees.

 1. Use a Low Stool or a Reacher

 If what I’m showing you too difficult, then I’m going to suggest one other thing, and that would be a low stool and a reacher, or sitting on a low stool and reaching in, but, I would prefer the reacher.